 The German men's national football team won the UEFA European Championship in 1980.

-In October 1990, after the fall of the communist led-government in East Germany, German reunification saw the former East German states join the FRG on 3 October 1990.
+In October 1990, after the fall of the communist led-government in East Germany, German reunification saw the former East German states join the Federal Republic of Germany.

 Since 1990, 3 October has been a national day of Germany, celebrated as the Tag der Deutschen Einheit (German Unity Day).

-Since 1990, Germany has maintained a strong alliance with France and all neighbouring countries.
+Since 1990, Germany has maintained a strong alliance with France and all its neighbouring countries.

-Based on the Berlin/Bonn Act (1994), Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city), retaining some federal ministries.
+Based on the Berlin/Bonn Act in 1994, Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city), retaining some federal ministries.

 The German men's national football team won the UEFA European Championship in 1996.

-Since 2001 women may serve in all functions of service without restriction in the Bundeswehr.
+Since 2001, women have been allowed to serve in all functions of service without restriction in Germany's military.

-Germany introduced the common European currency, the euro, in 2002.
+In 2002, Germany introduced the common European currency, the euro.

-In 2002, the Academy Award for Best Foreign Language Film went to Nowhere in Africa (Nirgendwo in Afrika).
+In 2002, Nowhere in Africa (Nirgendwo in Afrika) won the Academy Award for Best Foreign Language Film.

-In 2005, Angela Merkel became the first female chancellor of Germany.
+In the 2005 elections, Angela Merkel became the first female chancellor of Germany.

-Since 2005, Germany ranks fourth in research and development expenditure.
+Since 2005, Germany has consistently ranked fourth in research and development expenditure.

 In 2007, The Lives of Others (Das Leben der Anderen) won the Academy Award for Best Foreign Language Film.